wxia529/acoord/docs/guide/file-formats.md

 - Use CIF for crystal structures (standard format)
 - Use XYZ for simple molecules (universal compatibility)
 - Use PDB for biomolecules (standard in structural biology)
+- Use SIESTA fdf for SIESTA DFT calculations